jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/Colab%20demo.JPG)

 Your colab should look like this.
 This colab document will be used as a guide to ensure all code is types and formatted correctly.
+It will also provide the essential links.

+## Colab Web Scraping from scratch

+we will need to open up a new Jupyter Notebook.